-Jelena M. Janjic, Ph.D.Assistant Professor of Pharmaceutics
+Jelena M. Janjic, Ph.D.Associate Professor of Pharmaceutics

 Mylan School of Pharmacy